Updated: Jul 17

 I used the Bolt Cutters to cut all the connectors at the posts that connected the chain link fence to the posts.
 I also used the Bolt Cutters to cut the long wire that runs the length of the chain link fence at the bottom.

 2. Reciprocating Saw and Blades

-The Reciprocating Saw and metal cutting blade was used to cut the fence posts at the base.
+The Reciprocating Saw and metal cutting blade were used to cut the chain link fence posts at the base.
 We had to cut them flush with the cap blocks for a finished look.
 We also used the Reciprocating Saw to cut the top pipe sections of fence in half so they could fit on our trailer.

-The Hammer was used to hammer down the remaining lip of fence post on top of the cap block that the saw blade could not cut off.
+The Hammer was used to hammer down the remaining lip of the chain link fence post on top of the cap block that the saw blade could not cut off.